 CBD has become a household name.
-From aging seniors to ill patients, fitness enthusiasts, individuals seeking stress relief and basically everyone in between, CBD seems to be beneficial in one way or another for pretty much everyone (and everything).
+From aging seniors to ill patients, fitness enthusiasts and basically everyone in between, CBD seems to be beneficial in one way or another for pretty much everyone (and everything).
 The plethora of CBD products available on the market reflect the needs of the countless individuals who find benefit from the non-psychoactive cannabinoid.

-Different forms of CBD can be beneficial for different types of people and various conditions.
+Different forms of CBD can be beneficial for different types of people.
 One form that is increasing in popularity is CBD wax.
-What exactly is CBD wax?
-Here we’ll take a look at what CBD wax is, how it’s made and how it could be beneficial for you.
+What exactly is it?
+In this guide to CBD wax we’ll take a look at just what it is, how it’s made, and how it could be beneficial for you.

 For those of you new to the modern world of cannabis, CBD wax is a type of cannabis concentrate.
 CBD wax is growing in popularity due to the heightened potency it contains.
-Because it’s so highly concentrated, CBD wax allows you to take high levels of CBD while ingesting less CBD in the process.
-Put simply, with CBD wax you need less CBD to achieve the results you’re looking for.
+Because it’s so highly concentrated, CBD wax allows you to take high levels of CBD while ingesting less volume in the process.
+Put simply, you need less CBD to achieve the results you’re looking for.

 CBD wax can be made using several different extraction processes.
 It’s basically made by blasting the plant material with a solvent in what’s called a “closed-loop extraction system.”
 The most common methods used to produce CBD wax include: